ksruthi1992/park/parking-report.md

 4) The app will then suggest which parking lots to park at for each day of the week.

 5) The app saves the suggested destination schedule for the user.

+### UC9 - SuggestLots ###
+**Related Requirements:** REQ3,  REQ4

+**Initiating Actor:** Students and Faculty Members

+**Goal:** To quickly suggest the user with parking lots depending on the availability of parking spaces.

+**Participating Actors:** Database, Mobile App,

+**Preconditions:** GPS enabled, internet connection to access database, signed into application.

+**Post-Conditions:** App suggests the user with parking lots that are available to park at.

+**Main Success Scenario:**

+1) User opens application.

+2) User taps on suggestion lots part of app.

+3) App accesses database.

+4) App quickly suggests user with parking lots that have the most availability.

 ### UC10 - TicketViolations ###